OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/functions/host_config_show.md

-#### `host_config_show`
+### `host_config_show`

 Contained in `lib/functions.d/host-functions.sh`

 Function signature: 6105ece190686264b3985f4c2de384ff48edc977456deeb1f70f8a863bb065a8

-##### Function Overview
+### Function Overview

-The function `host_config_show()` is designed to read and display a configuration file for a host in a network.
-Accepting a MAC address as a parameter, it looks for the corresponding configuration file in the `HPS_HOST_CONFIG_DIR` directory, which is defined elsewhere in the script.
-If the configuration file exists, the function reads it through line by line.
-For each line it extracts a key and a value separated by `=`.
-If any value exists for the key, then it's presented in a specific format.
-Also, the function logs an informational message if no configuration file exists for the given MAC address.
+The `host_config_show` function in Bash is used to read a host configuration file that corresponds to a certain MAC address.
+If a configuration file doesn't exist for a given MAC address, an informational log message is displayed.
+If found, the function reads through the file, trims any leading or trailing quotes from each value, escapes any embedded quotes and backslashes, and then echoes each key-value pair.

-##### Technical Description
+### Technical Description

-- **Name:** `host_config_show()`
+- **Name:** `host_config_show`
-- **Description:** Reads and displays a host's configuration file based on its MAC address.
+- **Description:** Reads a host configuration file that matches a given MAC address.
+The function will output key-value pairs from the file, with necessary characters escaped for safety.
+If no such file exists, it logs an informative message.
+- **Globals:**
-- **Globals:** `[ HPS_HOST_CONFIG_DIR: Directory where host configuration files are stored.]`
+  - `HPS_HOST_CONFIG_DIR`: This global points to the directory where host configuration files are stored.
+  - `hps_log`: This global logs messages based on the application's events.
+- **Arguments:**
-- **Arguments:** `[ $1: The MAC address of a host in the network. ]`
+  - `$1`: This is the MAC address of the device.
+It's supposed to match with a configuration file within the directory specified by `HPS_HOST_CONFIG_DIR`.
-- **Outputs:** Outputs each key-value pair from the config file, with special characters such as quotes and backslashes in values properly escaped.
-If no configuration file exists for the provided MAC address, it logs an informational message.
-- **Returns:** Returns `0` if no configuration file exists, signaling that the function ran successfully with this outcome.
+  - `$2`: This argument is not used by the function.
+- **Outputs:** Key-value pairs from the configuration file, if it exists.
+Otherwise, an information log message is output.
+- **Returns:** Returns 0- indicating successful execution of the function.
-- **Example Usage:**
+- **Example Usage:** `host_config_show "04:0E:3F:A1:B2:C3"`

-    ```bash
-    host_config_show "00:0a:95:9d:68:16"
-    ```

-##### Quality and Security Recommendations
+### Quality and Security Recommendations

-1. Sanitize the input to ensure that the MAC address is in a valid format.
-This can help to prevent potential command injection attacks or unintended behavior.
-2. Check if the `HPS_HOST_CONFIG_DIR` global is set before attempting to use it.
-If it's not set, the function should return an error.
-3. For a more resilient design, handle unexpected errors such as reading from a corrupt config file or issues with file permissions.
-4. Avoid disclosing too much information in log files to prevent potential information leakage.
-5. Log not only the absence of a configuration file, but also when a file is found and successfully processed.
+1. Implement argument validation: `host_config_show` could fail unexpectedly (or silently) if it receives unexpected data.
+Implement checks for the MAC address format and whether `HPS_HOST_CONFIG_DIR` is set.
+2. Use clearer env var names: `HPS_HOST_CONFIG_DIR` and `hps_log` could be renamed to more descriptive names for better readability of the code.
+3. Handle failure condition: Does the user need to know when `host_config_show` can't find a particular MAC address?
+If so, consider changing the return code from 0 in case a corresponding configuration file doesn't exist for the mac address passed.
+4. Sanitize file reading: The `read` command used in the while loop might encounter issues dealing with special character sequences.
+Use `-r` option to prevent this.
+5. Protect against variable shadowing: By using `local` for `mac` and `config_file`, this function avoids shadowing variables in the parent scope.
+Make sure to follow this good practice in the rest of your code as well.